 CHM does not have information on Rogers’ selection process for digitization, nor an understanding of why there may be gaps in the job numbers.
 Gaps in the image numbers may exist because negative strips were occasionally found to have been filed in the wrong job envelope after digitization.
 The images were renamed with the correct job number, creating a gap in the image numbering for the original job.

 Currently, CHM is the acting licensing agent for all Chicago Sun-Times images (historic and contemporary).
-Requests for licensing any CST images should also be sent to rightsrepro@chicagohistory.org.
+Requests for licensing any CST images should be sent to rightsrepro@chicagohistory.org.
 Please allow 3-5 business days for a response due to the high volume of emails received.

 Sometimes.
 CHM can create higher-resolution digital files for those images with matching negatives in CHM’s collection, but if the originals were sold by the previous owner, we are limited to the resolution of the existing file.